socialoutcast/spotify-kids-manager/README.md

 ## 📄 License & Commercial Use

-**PROPRIETARY SOFTWARE** - This is proprietary, copyrighted software owned by Bill Krause.
+**PROPRIETARY SOFTWARE** - This is proprietary, copyrighted software owned by SavageIndustries.

 ### Personal Use
 - ✅ Install and use on your own devices for personal/family use